pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 Keeping the index around
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When transforming a DataFrame using :func:`~pandas.melt`, original index values can be kept around by setting the ``keep_index`` parameter to True.
+When transforming a DataFrame using :func:`~pandas.melt`, original the index values can be kept around by setting the ``keep_index`` parameter to True.
 This will however duplicate the index values.

 .. ipython:: python